 Malware is an umbrella term that covers any software that is written to cause harm to devices, data or people.
 There are all sorts of malware programs designed to collect your data and use it for nefarious purposes.

 Here’s a list of some of the common types of malware that thieves can use to steal your identity:

 - Trojans: Trojans disguise themselves as legitimate software programs you use.
-They are also often added to other software programs that have been tampered with.
-Trojans will create holes in your security system intentionally that will let additional malware programs access it.
+Other software programs that have been tampered with often incorporate them as well.
+Moreover, trojans will create holes in your security system intentionally that will let additional malware programs access it.

 - Adware: Adware isn’t always designed to harm, but it is an aggressive type of program used to try and sell you something.
 One of the problems with adware is that it can provide a way for other malware to penetrate your system.

 - Spyware: Passwords, account numbers, usernames, Social Security numbers, you name it ― spyware can record it.
 Spyware is malware that will act as a fly on the wall monitoring everything you do on your computer or device.
 Each keystroke can be recorded and used against you at any time.

 - Ransomware: Ransomware is particularly creepy.
 This type of malware allows the bad guys to shut down your computer and threaten to erase all of your data unless you pay them money.